 They were impressed with themselves and with each other.
 They did something hard.
 They did something that others wouldn’t be willing to do.

 Conditioning gets you in physical shape, but I believe it does a lot more than that.
 Conditioning and doing hard things helps you to develop a champion mindset as well.
 When my team conditions in practice, we also work on our mindset.
 It doesn’t matter how hard we’ve been working.
 It doesn’t matter how tired they are.
 When they rest, they don’t show weakness.
-They don’t hang their heads and put their hands on their knees.
+They don’t hang their heads.
 They stand tall and confident.

 When they’re in a crucial game and it’s the fourth quarter, that’s when this all pays off.